FOR IMMEDIATE RELEASE

 IN THE VEINS (Vol. 4) will share part of its proceeds with Standing Rock Water Protectors.
 All books were published by the Blue Hand Books in Massachusetts, a collective of Native American authors.

-Blue Hand Books founder Trace Lara Hentz, Busbee’s friend and co-editor on the book series, has also contributed to this collection.
+Blue Hand Books founder Trace Lara Hentz, Busbee’s co-editor on the book series, has also contributed to this collection.
 “These word warriors take us with them to the outer reaches of Indian identity and history.
 Reading could not be more powerful,” Hentz said, adding that she recommends the entire book series and hopes to reach new readers, both Indian and non-Indian.
 “These poems do make clear that words do have power, word by word by word… With the current political climate, we need good thoughts as we all are standing with the Standing Rock Water Protectors to end the Black Snake and Dakota Access Pipe Line.” [www.bluehandbooks.org]

 ABOUT THE EDITOR: